davenquinn/mapboard-server/README.md

 # Map Digitizer Server

-A server component that interfaces with the Map-Digitizer app, an in-development iPad client for digitizing mapping data.
+A server component that interfaces with the Mapboard app, an in-development iPad client for digitizing mapping data.

 This allows you to store your data in a PostGIS database and edit it with a slick digitizing stylus.

 ## Setup

-1. Run `yarn` in the root directory to get the requisite node modules
+1. Run `yarn` or `npm install` in the root directory to get the requisite node modules
 2. Run the `create-tables` command.
 3. Run the server with the `run-server` command.